James-Burch/PP4-Django-Project/README.md

 It also has messages that come up if the form has an error and is not completed correctly prompting the user to try again, if they booking is successful the user will be redirected to my bookings and shown a successful booking message.
 The messages are also linked to the edit/cancel booking page which will show to confirm the successfull changes or cancellation to a booking.
 ![Image to show an example confirmation message](static/images/signinmessage.png)

+### Using Bootstrap
+- I decided to import a basic bootstrap navbar from the bootstrap website then modify it to the needs of my site.
+- The rest of the bootstrap used on this project is completely my own and not inspired from anywhere.

+### Images
+- All images used on this site are from google images and are random courses as Burch's Golf Course does not exist.

 ## Using Agile
 - I do not believe that I have used agile entirely correctly throughout this project as I did not think to add smaller parts of the project like styling and bugs that I came into until my mentor suggested that I needed to add these things.
 - Requirements were captured as user stories as issues and put into my 'project' on github for tracking progress.
 They describe features from the end-user's perspective.